Eva-VLA: Evaluating Vision-Language-Action Models' Robustness Under Real-World Physical Variations: Methodology

 where $z$ represents any point in the scene.
-The parameters $(x, y)$, $\sigma$, and $I$ from $\boldsymbol{\Lambda}$ directly control the center position, brightness, and spread of a point light source, respectively. \ding{184} \textbf{Parametrization of Adversarial Patch.} Rather than optimizing patch textures~\cite{wang2024exploring}, we employ natural images (e.g., barcodes, QR codes, everyday images) and optimize their placement on the tabletop surface.
+The parameters $(x, y)$, $\sigma$, and $I$ from $\boldsymbol{\Lambda}$ directly control the center coordinates, spread radius, and intensity of the light source, respectively. \ding{184} \textbf{Parametrization of Adversarial Patch.} Rather than optimizing patch textures~\cite{wang2024exploring}, we employ natural images (e.g., barcodes, QR codes, everyday images) and optimize their spatial placement on the tabletop surface.
 This approach ensures physical realizability through standard UV mapping while maximizing perceptual impact, as the table occupies a significant portion of the robot's visual field during manipulation.
 Formally, we define a 2-dimensional vector: $\boldsymbol{\phi} = \{x, y\} \in [\boldsymbol{\phi}_{min},\boldsymbol{\phi}_{max}]$, where $(x, y)$ denotes the position of the adversarial patch in the table texture.
 This constraint ensures patches remain within the robot's primary workspace, reducing optimization queries while maintaining adversarial effectiveness.

-Then, we formulate the adversarial objective to systematically evaluate how these variations impact VLA model behavior.
-Specifically, our adversarial objective $\mathcal{L}_{adv}$ is to cause the 7-Dof robot arm to output incorrect action prediction vectors, which can be expressed as:

-where \(N\) denotes the total number of action vector, \(A^i\) denotes the i-th action vector, which can be represented as: